 - Standard API: the free and public API offering basic query functionality and foundational access to Twitter data. - Premium API: introduced in November 2017 to close the gap between Standard and Entrprise API.
-Improvements over the Standard API: "more Tweets per request, higher rate limits, a counts endpoint that returns time-series counts of Tweets, more complex queries and metadata enrichments, such as expanded URLs and improved profile geo information"1.
+Improvements over the standard API: "more Tweets per request, higher rate limits, a counts endpoint that returns time-series counts of Tweets, more complex queries and metadata enrichments, such as expanded URLs and improved profile geo information"1.
 Prices to use this API start at 149\$/month. - Enterprise API: tailored packages with annual contracts for those who depend on Twitter data. - Ads API: this API is only of interest for creating and managing ad campaigns. - Twitter for websites: this is more a suite of tools than an API.
 It's free to use and enables people to embed tweets and tweet buttons on their website.

-1 https://blog.twitter.com/developer/en_us/topics/tools/2017/introducing-twitter-premium-apis.html
+https://blog.twitter.com/developer/en_us/topics/tools/2017/introducing-twitter-premium-apis.html

 In the case of the hybrid client, the standard API is the right one.
-For using the API, first, the registration of a "Twitter App" is necessary to receive a consumer key and access token.
-These two authentication tokens are required to log in users via the hybrid app and successfully communicate with the API.
+In order to use this API you first have to create a "Twitter App".
+After registering you will get a consumer key and access token.
+These two authentication tokens are required to log in users via their own app and successfully execute requests to the API.

 Twitter offers almost the entire range of functions via the API.
-The missing functionality (e.g., the targeted retrieval of replies to a tweet) is not so critical for building a client app.
-A significant limitation is a restriction on the number of requests.
-Twitter argues that this restriction is necessary to avoid the exposure of the system to too much load.
+The lack of functionalities (such as querying Reply to a Tweet or the search results come only from the last days) are not so difficult.
+A major limitation is the limitation on the number of requests.
+This is to prevent Twitter being exposed to too much load.
 It also aims to prevent bots from abusing Twitter.
 The exact limits can be found on a help page2.
-In the app stores of Google and Apple, there are a number of alternative Twitter clients (Twitterific3, Talon for Twitter4, Fenix 2 for Twitter5), which are also subject to these restrictions in terms of functionality and request restrictions.
+In the app stores of Google and Apple, there are a number of alternative Twitter clients (Twitterific3, Talon for Twitter4, Fenix 2 for Twitter5), which are also subject to these restrictions in terms of functionality and limitation.

-The API can be accessed using HTTP requests.
-The data exchanged are in JSON format.
-Furthermore, there are also various libraries (e.g., Twit6), some of which are developed directly by Twitter (see Twitter Kit for Android7 or iOS8) and simplify the use of the API.
+Basically, the API can be used via HTTP requests.
+The data exchanged are available in JSON format.
+However, there are also various libraries (e.g. Twit6), some of which are developed directly by Twitter (see Twitter Kit for Android7 or iOS8) and greatly simplify the use of the API.